Reliable Error Estimates for Optimal Control of Linear Elliptic PDEs with Random Inputs: Acknowledgments

 \section{Acknowledgments}

+JM thanks the two anonymous referees and the associate editor for their helpful comments and suggestions.
 JM thanks Dominik Hafemeyer for our discussion on empirically verifying convergence rates and Gernot Holler for encouraging the author to make explicit the dependence on problem-dependent parameters in the reliable error estimate.

 \begin{footnotesize} \end{footnotesize}